mirzak/meta-mender-community-1/meta-mender-variscite/README.md

 # Mender integration for Variscite SoMs

+**NOTE!** This is only compile tested, if you are able to verify this on a hardware remove this text.

 Variscite SoM's are configurable when you order them, this means that the integration can be configuration specific and you might need to make adjustments based on your configuration.